oliverburrus/iNat_Visualizations/README.md

 **FUTURE GOALS**

 1 - Use API to create easy access to data

 2 - Target lists based on location

+3 - Make a Shiny App dashboard to streamline the process and make it so anyone can use these features, not just those who know how to code.

-3 - And many many more cool graphs for your data!
+4 - And many many more cool graphs for your data!